PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 ALTER TABLE foo MODIFY COLUMN bar VARCHAR(2);
 ```

-You can make MySQL do the right thing by setting the SQL
-Mode option to
+You can make MySQL do the right thing by setting the SQL Mode option to
 include `STRICT_TRANS_TABLES` or `STRICT_ALL_TABLES`.
 The difference is that the
 former will only enable it for transactional data storage engines.
 As much as
 I'm loathed to say it, I don't recommend using `STRICT_ALL_TABLES`, as an error
-during updating a non-transactional table will result in a partial
+during updating a non-transactional table will result in a partial update, which
-update, which is probably worse than a truncated field.
-Setting the mode
+is probably worse than a truncated field.
+Setting the mode to `TRADITIONAL`
-to TRADITIONAL includes both these and a couple of related issues
+includes both these and a couple of related ones
-(NO_ZERO_IN_DATE, NO_ZERO_DATE, ERROR_FOR_DIVISION_BY_ZERO)
+(`NO_ZERO_IN_DATE`, `NO_ZERO_DATE`, `ERROR_FOR_DIVISION_BY_ZERO`)

 ## MySQL uses separate encoding for different parts